- Home

 Circulating materials shall be selected books, periodicals, sound recordings, and videos.
 The normal loan period is 3-weeks, although this may be adjusted for items in high demand.
 Regarding the borrowing privileges of the Abilene Public Library:

 Rooms are available at no charge to non-profit groups.
-Fees for all others are $10 per hour for use the Main Library Auditorium or Mockingbird Branch Library Activity Room, $50 for the first two hours for use of the South Branch Library's Meeting Room ($15 for each subsequent hour; $25 technology fee if used).
+Fees for all others are $10 per hour for use of the Main Library Auditorium or Conference Room, as well as the Mockingbird Branch Library Activity Room, $50 for the first two hours for use of the South Branch Library's Meeting Room ($15 for each subsequent hour; $25 technology fee if used).